matthijskooijman/Ringphone/README.md

 library (including my modifications) is dual-licensed under the GNU GPL and LGPL licenses.
 See the individual source files for more details.

-The PCB and case designs are distributed under the CERN Open Hardware License, version 1.2 or above.
-See LICENSE.txt in both subdirectories for the full text of the license.
+The PCB and case designs are Open Hardware and are licensed under the CERN-OHL-P v2 or any later version.
+See the README.md in both subdirectories for details.